zaphoyd/websocketpp/tutorials/utility_client/utility_client.md

 > **Exception throwing varients**
 > All user facing endpoint methods that take and use an `error_code` parameter have a version that throws an exception instead.
 These methods are identical in function and signature except for the lack of the final ec parameter.
 The type of the exception thrown is `websocketpp::exception`.
 This type derives from `std::exception` so it can be caught by catch blocks grabbing generic `std::exception`s.
 The `websocketpp::exception::code()` method may be used to extract the machine readable `error_code` value from an exception.
 >
-> For clarity about error handling the app_client example uses exclusively the exception free varients of these methods.
+> For clarity about error handling the utility_client example uses exclusively the exception free varients of these methods.
 Your application may choose to use either.

 If connection creation succeeds, the next sequential connection ID is generated and a `connection_metadata` object is inserted into the connection list under that ID.
 Initially the metadata object stores the connection ID, the `connection_hdl`, and the URI the connection was opened to.